Barbog/deja-website/pages/en/creation.ministry-of-civic-responsibility.md

 typora-root-url: ../static
 ---

-*at the heart of the event are 2 agencies composing this ministry:
+At the heart of the event are 2 agencies composing this ministry:

 - The Volunteer Sign Up Hub.